ksu-cs-textbooks/cc210/content/08-arrays/05-java/02-accessing.md

 }
 ```

 Feel free to copy this code to a file named `Array.java` and modify the code to try other operations with arrays.
+Notice that the code above is simply a `main` method, so you'll have to add the appropriate class declaration for the `Array` class in order to run this code!